chalatz/tours/pages/tours/driving/south-west-coast.md

 faq:
   items:
   - q: How much are the entrance fees on this tour?
     a: No entrance fee to Acropolis of Ialysos.
-The fee to see the monastery is 6 Euro per person.
-Seniors (with Id or Passport) 3 Euros / person.
-Children under 18 free.<br>Entrance fee to Ancient Kamiros is 6 Euro per person.
-Seniors (with Id or Passport) 3 Euros / person.
+The fee to see the monastery is 10 Euro per person.
+Children under 18 free.
+Entrance fee to Ancient Kamiros is 10 Euro per person.
 Children under 18 free.<br>The Castle of Kritinia and the Castle of Monolithos are open sites, no entrance fees.
   - q: How difficult is to climb up to Monolithos Castle?
     a: Climbing up to the castle is quite short and easy, but don’t wear sandals as there are no handrails and a lot of loose stones and rocks lying around everywhere.